Innovations Diffuse, but People Adopt Behaviors: How to Use Misinterpretations of Diffusion of Innovations to Your Advantage.

 How we use words can shift their meaning, and by extension, how we act on them.
 This is especially true with theories that have entered the general public consciousness.
 Diffusion of Innovations is no exception.
 Let’s have a look at each word, what it means precisely, and what words we might choose instead to help individual innovators.

 The word “diffusion” and its root “diffuse” weren’t communication terms originally – they were physics terms.
 To diffuse is a natural process so long as the correct conditions are present.
-For example, high density gasses will diffuse (spread out) into a fixed volume of low-density gas as soon as a barrier between them is removed.
+For example, high-density gasses will diffuse (spread out) into a fixed volume of low-density gas as soon as a barrier between them is removed.
 Diffusion (at least in physics) is inevitable.

-Diffusion of Innovations, in contrast to the gasses example above, are not inevitable.
+Diffusion of Innovations, in contrast to the gasses example above, is not inevitable.
 Many so-called innovations fail to “catch on” – especially in the light of what the word “innovation” truly means (more on that in a moment).
-By using the word diffusion, we are making an unconscious assumption that our product, service or idea has a certainty to it – we simply need to remove the “barrier” between our innovation and the available market.
+By using the word diffusion, we are making an unconscious assumption that our product, service, or idea has a certainty to it – we simply need to remove the “barrier” between our innovation and the available market.
 That assumption is a fatal error for entrepreneurs.

 A better word to use is adoption.

 Instead of an inevitable process, adoption is a conscious choice by individual people.
 Adoption is by no means inevitable.
-Yes, the Diffusion of Innovation theory provides general guidance for the mindset of groups of people at different lifecycle stages, but that doesn’t tell us much about how to change the behavior just one person.
+Yes, the Diffusion of Innovation theory provides general guidance for the mindset of groups of people at different lifecycle stages, but that doesn’t tell us much about how to change the behavior of just one person.
 We’ll get to a better idea for that process later.
 At this point, it’s better to recognize that the process of adoption takes active work on your part as the entrepreneur.

 But even more problematic is our general understanding of the word innovation.

 This is a very simple definition of innovation, but it is a powerful one.
 Notice something about it?
-The “product” (aka “technology”) is third in the list.
+The “product” (aka “technology”) is third on the list.
 Processes and modes of thinking also are innovations.
 In other words, the idea of representative democracy is just as valid an “innovation” as the technology of the microwave oven.

 Many technologists conflate the words innovation and technology to mean the same thing.
 But technology is a sub-item within innovation.
 It may seem like a philosophical point, but it’s not: Innovations cannot exist without a human acting on them.
 To put it another way and paraphrase the well-known saying: If an innovation falls in the forest, it simply doesn’t exist.